Features

 Or use a VOLUME pedal with a Y-Cable, or an expression pedal to control the level of the repeats.
 Pulling back all the way will kill the delay sound.
 You can also control the FEEDBACK somewhat, as lowering the repeats volume will reduce the feedback so you can easily control infinite delays.

 10. DELAY TIME EXPRESSION jack is next to the output jack.
 Use a normal 10K Boss EV5 type expression pedal to control the delay time of the RED channel.
-This jack is also used for external options (AMAZE1) including tap tempo, modulation, multiple delay time preset boxes, etc.
+This jack is also used for external options (AMAZE1) including tap tempo, modulation, multiple delay time preset boxes, etc. The Boss FV500L is a stronger, bigger expression pedal which we also carry.
+We also carry the Ernie Ball 6181 volume pedal which makes a GREAT small, heavy duty expression pedal (requires insert Y-cable).

 11. 600mS (.6 seconds) analog delay time, with clear, not dull, delay sounds.
 But not clean and bright like a digital delay.
 Most of the units actually get 650mS if you measure them.
 The delays are easily controlled for infinite feedback without runaway volume problems which can damage your speakers.
 3:00 on the feedback will usually provide easily controlled infinite repeats.
 Minimum delay time is 36mS.
 Uses two select 3205 chips for best delay at 9V.